 Lufthansa’s first row business class suite

 Lufthansa intends to introduce a premium business class product in the first row of the cabin.
-Lufthansa is promising that these seats will feature additional personal space, a monitor of up to 27″, and additional storage, including a wardrobe.
+Lufthansa is promising that these seats will feature additional personal space, privacy doors, a monitor of up to 27″, a personal minibar, and additional storage, including a wardrobe.

-Note that this is different from the secondhand planes that Lufthansa has recently picked up, which also feature a new interim business class product.
+Note that this product is different than the secondhand planes that Lufthansa has recently picked up, which also feature a new interim business class product.
 This includes Lufthansa’s A350-900s that previously flew for Philippine Airlines, as well as Lufthansa’s 787-9s that were intended to fly for Hainan.

 When Lufthansa initially unveiled its new business class product in 2017, I was pretty impressed, both because it represented a significant incremental improvement, and because it genuinely looked good.
 However, seats have evolved quite a bit in the past five years, and I can’t help but think that at this point the product looks average at best.

 Don’t get me wrong, those are perfectly nice products.
 However, they’ve been around for quite some time, and we know that United is already looking at introducing a new business class product.
-Meanwhile Lufthansa will only start to install these seats as of mid-2023, so it’s anyone’s guess how long it will be before a majority of Lufthansa long haul jets feature these seats.
+Meanwhile Lufthansa will only start to install these seats as of this year, so it’s anyone’s guess how long it will be before a majority of Lufthansa long haul jets feature these seats (probably 2027, optimistically?).